mrcorex/laravel-model-generator/README.md

 Options:
  - --database=""            Name of database to generate models from.
 It will be added to namespace/path for separation of models.
  - --tables=""              Tables to generate (E.g.: --tables="table1,table2"

+# TODO
+ - Add SQL for rest of supported drivers.